YottaDB/YDBDoc/ProgGuide/isv.rst

 $TRESTART
 ---------------

 $TR[ESTART] contains a count of the number of times the current TRANSACTION has been RESTARTed.
 A RESTART can be explicit (specified in M as a TRESTART) or implicit (initiated by YottaDB as part of its internal concurrency control mechanism). $TRESTART can have values of 0 through 4.
-When there is no TRANSACTION in progress, $TRESTART is zero (0).
+When there is no TRANSACTION in progress or during the first iteration of a transaction, $TRESTART is zero (0).

 $TRESTART can be used by the application to limit the number of RESTARTs, or to cause a routine to perform different actions during a RESTART than during the initial execution.